 As with fortified cereals, the vitamin B12 in nutritional yeast is vegan-friendly because it’s synthetically made (16).

-Rainbow trout is considered to be one of the healthiest fish there is.
+Rainbow trout is considered to be one of the healthiest fish.

 Salmon is well known for having one of the highest concentrations of omega-3 fatty acids.
 However, it’s also an excellent source of B vitamins.

-The same serving size also provides an incredible 4,023 mg of omega-3 fatty acids (28).
+The same serving size may also provide 4,123 mg of omega-3 fatty acids (

-Alongside its high fat content, salmon offers a great amount of protein, with about 40 grams in a half fillet (178 grams) (28).
+Alongside its high fat content, salmon offers a high amount of protein, with about 40 grams in a half fillet (178 grams) (

-Summary A half fillet (178 grams) of cooked salmon offers more than 80% of the RDI for vitamin B12.
+A half fillet (178 grams) of cooked salmon offers more than 200% of the DV for vitamin B12.

 Nondairy milk is popular among those who want a nutritious vegan replacement for dairy milk.